hellpig/WebSocket-Raspberry-Pi-robot/README.md

 If you want to control a different servo motor or motors (or control the one I used differently), search for all instances of *pinServo* in all of the JavaScript files.
 If you want to control a different DC motor or motors (or control the one I used differently), search for all instances of *pinMotor* in all of the JavaScript files.

 If you want to create a new command (such as *pause* or *say*), create its file in the *commands* folder.
-In the file, export *errorCheck*, *run*, and *config*.
+In the file, export *config*, *run*, and *errorCheck*.
 See existing command files for guidance.
-Your command and any arguments should be lowercase because the .toLowerCase() method is used on the user's script.
+Your command's name, aliases, and any arguments should be lowercase because the .toLowerCase() method is used on the user's script.

 ![screenshotScript](screenshotScript.jpg)